What parents need to know

 Is it any good?

+The Divide is both extremely dismal and extremely uncomfortable.
 Though nuclear holocaust movies are grim and depressing as a rule, it's certainly possible to make good movies in the genre, such as 2009's The Road.
-But THE DIVIDE aims for a dark, cutthroat tone, focusing on exploitation elements without the thrills that are usually involved.
-The result is both extremely dismal and extremely uncomfortable.
+But this one aims for a dark, cutthroat tone, focusing on exploitation elements without the thrills that are usually involved.

 The characters consist of a bunch of standard-issue types that are easily manipulated into conflict without much challenge or depth.
 Only Rosanna Arquette as a grieving mother seems to go the extra mile.
 Director Xavier Gens lets his camera restlessly roam the basement corridors without much else to do, and the effect is like pacing; it's tense, but in a bad way.
 Finally, at 122 minutes, the movie is needlessly, relentlessly, torturously long.
 Bottom line?
 Avoid this at all costs.